Category Archives: Bookmarked!

 Ah, the ignorance of youth.
 I am left with dipping my hands into a stagnant pool of work, never to know how it must have felt like to know Wallace in person.

 • Muse’s Success is a new listing site, similar in concept to Pages Unbound (read: crowd powered, no editors).
-Programmer Chris Clarke says it’s running on Wordpress for the time being, but plans are underway to switch to a custom platform.
+Programmer Chris Clarke says it’s running on WordPress for the time being, but plans are underway to switch to a custom platform.
 Interested writers submit your work here.

 • Lethe Bashar has completed the Las Vegas section of his The Novel Of Life.
 I’m still reading the first part, though, so I can’t really tell you how it is.
 Project page has a wonderful summary; check it out here.